LearnWeb3DAO/Defi-Exchange/README.md

   ```bash
    npx hardhat run scripts/deploy.js --network rinkeby
   ```
-- Save the Exchange Contract Address that was printed on your terminal in your notepad, you would need it futher down in the tutorial.
+- Save the Exchange Contract Address that was printed on your terminal in your notepad, you would need it further down in the tutorial.

 ### Website